Targeting of law firms and lawyers under the second Trump administration: Presidential memorandum against Covington & Burling

 On February 25, 2025, Trump issued a presidential memorandum directing the suspension of security clearances for Peter Koski and all members, partners, and employees of Covington & Burling LLP who assisted former special counsel Jack Smith during his tenure.
 The memorandum also instructed federal agencies to terminate any engagements with Covington & Burling and to review all government contracts with the firm, aligning agency funding decisions with the administration's priorities.
-Koski worked as a prosecutor at the U.S. Department of Justice investigating and prosecuting public corruption with Jack Smith, and later represented him on a pro bono basis.
+Koski worked as a prosecutor at the U.S. Department of Justice (DOJ) investigating and prosecuting public corruption with Jack Smith, and later represented him on a pro bono basis.
 Smith led federal investigations and prosecutions of Trump in both an election obstruction case and a classified documents case.
 Covington & Burling responded by affirming that they would continue to represent Jack Smith despite the action against the firm.